raspberrypilearning/dojo-mentoring/en/step_1.md

 ---
 title: Mentors (technical or guidance)
 ---
 Mentors support young people who attend Dojos in a variety of ways by facilitating their learning during Dojo sessions.
+Mentors are not expected to have all the answers.
+Instead they support Ninjas, to use the resources and tools available, to resolve issues themselves.

 + Mentors (Technical) are those with programming skills and/or coding experience.
 They often have a preferred area and expertise within which they like to work (eg. HTML, Python, Unity).
 This can influence the topics covered in the Dojo.

-However, you don’t have to be a coding expert to be a mentor.
+However, you don’t need to have coding experience to be a mentor.

 + Mentors (Guidance) are those who facilitate learning by encouraging young people, helping them get set up, talking them through a project and supporting them to find their own solutions.
-Often guidance mentors gain an understanding of basic languages like Scratch and be a huge help.
+Often guidance mentors gain an understanding of languages like Scratch by supporting young people.

 --- /collapse ---